-Play Clash of Clans for about ten minutes, you will find the biggest initial resource constraint is the builder unit, which is used to build new building and upgrade your base.
-You can spend real life money or save gems in the game to add more builders, but then you will find yourself constrained by in game gold and elixir, resources used to upgrade and build units and buildings.
+Play Clash of Clans for about ten minutes, you will find the biggest initial resource constraint is the builder unit, which is used to build a new building and upgrade your base.
+You can spend real life money or save gems in the game to add more builders, but then you will find yourself constrained by in-game gold and elixir, resources used to upgrade and build units and buildings.

 In real life, you will find yourself constrained by resources as well.
-You can only work so many hours per day and the biggest reason most of us dont travel and improve our lives is because we lack the resources, time and cash.
+You can only work so many hours per day and the biggest reason most of us dont travel and improve our lives is that we lack the resources, time and cash.
 If you can find a way to side hustle and outsource some projects, you may find the ability to have more of both.
-If want more time and money, dont sell yourself short.
+I want more time and money, dont sell yourself short.
 Anything is possible!